 Coauthor(s): Adam Zawadowski.

 Oehmke, Martin, and Adam Zawadowski.
 "Synthetic or Real?
 The Equilibrium Effects of Credit Default Swaps on Bond Markets."
-Columbia Business School, February 2014.
+Review of Financial Studies (forthcoming).